 What is actually happening?
 Not to mention the acceptance of things once vociferously condemned like divorce and homosexuality.

 Tickle points out how every 500 years the “church cleans out its attic and has a giant rummage sale”.
-500 years ago there was the Reformation (16th Century) which changed the course of Christianity radically, and paved the way for the rational approach with its great emphasis on reading the Word for yourself.
+500 years ago there was the Reformation in the 16th Century which changed the course of Christianity radically, and paved the way for the rational approach with its great emphasis on reading the Word for yourself.

 500 years before that, in 1054, was the Great Schism, the division of the Church – Rome and Constantinople with various doctrinal divisions as well.
 Changes like priests not being allowed to marry, which forever changed the Roman Catholic landscape.